vjymisal0/AI-Driven-English-Communication-Assessment-System/readme.md

     ```

 3. Set up backend and APIs:
    - Install and configure Google Cloud Speech-to-Text API.
-   - Set up TensorFlow.js models for language assessment.
    - Connect to MongoDB for user and assessment data storage.
+   - Set up Flask API for video processing and speech analysis.

 4. Start the app locally:
     ```bash